How to Reduce IT Costs on Hardware Refresh Cycles

 Historically, this refresh model was time-based.
 But today’s dynamic work environments call for flexibility and a more intelligent, insight-driven approach.

-Step 1 – Audit Your Current Hardware
+Step 1 – Audit your current hardware

 Before you can optimize your hardware refresh cycle, you need to understand your current landscape.